zdata-inc/ambari-extensions/getting-setup/creating-a-cluster-in-ambari.md

     TODO IMAGE

 8. At this point you'll need to configure each of the components to be installed.
 For our purposes of just deploy a small cluster to practice with the defaults are fine.
-You'll need to input some information for Nagios and Hawq.
+You'll need to input some information for Nagios and HAWQ.

-    For Nagios, you must input information to create an admin account, as well as an email for alerts to be sent ot.
+    For Nagios, you must input information to create an admin account, as well as an email for alerts to be sent to.

-    For Hawq, you must input at least the password for the hawq administration user and the url for the hdfs namenode.
+    For HAWQ, you must input at least the password for the HAWQ administration user and the url for the hdfs namenode.
 If you're using vagrant that url will be: `hdfs://master.ambaricluster.local:8020` TODO.

     TODO IMAGE